Kiyosumi Gardens: Flowers, History and Wildlife in Pics

 What's that in the distance?

-The first is the Ryotei.
-It is the guesthouse that Iwasaki built for Britain’s Lord Kitchener.
-Kitchener visited Japan in 1909, and he got the royal treatment.
+The first is the Ryotei guesthouse.
+Iwasaki built it for Britain’s Lord Kitchener.
+Kitchener visited Japan in 1909.
+He got the royal treatment.

-Constructed like the teahouses of the time, it is the park’s centerpiece.
+Constructed like teahouses of the time, it is the park’s centerpiece.
 It’s visible on the pond’s far side from the entrance, floating over the water.
-Well, that is a slight exaggeration, as it sits on piles!
-It provides that old-world charm.
+Well, that is a slight exaggeration, as piles support it!
+The Ryotei provides that old-world charm.

 Another building is one with very classical Japanese architecture.
 It is the Taisho Emperor`s memorial hall, built for his funeral.
 Most visitors will never use it, but it looks at home on the grounds.